nomercy360/img-preview/README.md

 ## Dynamic Image Generation for Profile Cards

-This project is a dynamic open graph image generation service, which generates images for sharing on social media platforms.
+This project is a dynamic image generation service, which generates images for sharing on social media platforms.
 It takes parameters from the URL and generates a customizable image with a title, subtitle, avatar, and a set of tags, each with an icon, label, and color.

 ## Usage
 To use this service, make a GET request to the endpoint with the following URL parameters: